You may have heard friends who are joining the military discussing how they have to go to MEPS and how exciting it is. What exactly is MEPS?

 The MEPS will provide a drape or gown for you during the physical examination.
 Your visit with the physician will be in a private room.
-Underclothing is required during your physical.
+Underwear is required during your physical.
 A female attendant will accompany you when you must remove your clothing.
-You will also be given a pregnancy test.
+You also will be given a pregnancy test.

 Medical technicians will give you instructions on how to complete a questionnaire on your medical history before the physical examination begins.
 You may find it helpful to talk with your parents about any childhood diseases or medical problems you have experienced before going to the MEPS.

 Meals and/or overnight lodging accommodations, if needed, will be arranged for you.
 Most applicants will share a room with another applicant and are expected to be considerate of other guests and hotel property.
 You will pay only for extras, such as telephone calls.